 Automatic Student Enrollment

-On the first day of registration, enrolled students will be added into the Canvas course shells.
-The enrollment data in your Canvas Shells will be updated M-F at 8 am to keep up with add/drop, name changes, etc. Courses will not be available to students because of this process.
+On the first day of registration for a term, enrolled students will start to be added into the Canvas course shells.
+Any dropped students will be removed from the Canvas roster.
+The enrollment data in your Canvas Shells will be updated every two hours between 6 am and 6 pm Monday through Friday to keep up with adds/drops, name changes, etc. Courses will not be visible or available to students until the instructor publishes the course.

 At any time, instructors can manually add wait-listed students until they are officially enrolled in PeopleSoft.